phnix-dev/kenney-assets-helper/README.md

-# Kenny Assets Godot Plugin
+# Kenny Assets Helper

-This is a Godot plugin designed to make using the Kenney Game Assets All-in-1 pack easier.
+This is a Godot addon designed to make using the Kenney Game Assets All-in-1 pack easier.

 ## Features